 Jack returned his gaze to Travis.
 “Am I fucking dreaming?
 What the fuck is going on here, Cooper?”

 Travis shoved his hands into his pockets and shrugged.
 Tried to be as smooth as he could muster, given the unexpected turn of events.
 “It’s… you know… like he said.
 I gotta get him to the airport soon.”

 Jack frowned.
 Darted his gaze between the two young men before settling his vision back onto Travis.
-“Go get your fucking horse,” he eventually grumbled.
-“Then meet me in the office.”
+“Go get your fucking horse,” he grumbled.
+“Then meet me in the office for the rest.”